-- Quick fix #2: While creating a product roadmap, take the impact that the product may have on society under consideration – in order to make sure that you meet different client expectations for each region.
+Quick fix #2: While creating a product roadmap, take into consideration the impact that the product may have on society in order to make sure that you meet different client expectations for each region.

 OK, so let’s say that your ESG strategy is ready, and you have the full support of the entire C-suite.
 What now?
-Well, now’s the time to start making changes in the corporate culture, which involves a few significant check points.
+Well, it’s the time to start making changes in the corporate culture, which involves a few significant check points: